dzhang30/Iris/README.md

 There is a need to capture metrics beyond the basics of what are provided by the Prometheus Node Exporter installed on all hosts.
 Additional metrics may be related to the application running on a specific host or hosts, specialized system checks beyond the scope of the node exporter, or other metrics that will replace Nagios or CheckMK.

 ## One-Time Setup
+Install `brew` and `python 3.7` (based on your setup, you might have to specify python version in the command line )

 These steps will install the pre-requisites for running iris on your local machine.

-* Install `brew` and `python 3.7` (based on your setup, you might have to specify python version in the command line )
-* Setup your virtualenv using `direnv`

 ```bash
 # Install Homebrew